Keizaal/Keizaal/README.md

 ### Mod Configuration Menus and .inis

 All of the MCM menus and .inis in Keizaal have been pre-configured to my recommended settings.
-All you nee to do when you start a new game is play.
+The only thing you need to do when you start a new game is play.

 ### Updating